rdaum/moor/README.md

        without it
      * A bit better connection management generally.
      * Better auth (SSO, OAuth2, etc?).
 Better crypt/password support.

+### Unsupported features that might not get supported

+  * `$do_command`; LambdaMOO has the ability to attempt execution of a command through user code on `#0:do_command`; if that fails, it then dispatches through the regular built-in command handler.
+This is not supported, and is actually fairly trick to implement given the asynchronous flow of the system right now.
+  * `read`; This is used for prompts, password changes, editor, etc. It's slightly tricky because of the 'transactional' nature of I/O in Moor where all verb and I/O operations can be retried on transaction commit failure.
+Haven't decided what to do about this.
+  * `encode_binary` & `decode_binary`:  These two functions allow for escaped binary
+     sequences along with a network option for sending them, etc.
+     But:
+    * `moor`'s strings are utf8 so arbitrary byte sequences aren't going to cut it and
+    * we're on a websocket, and have better ways of doing binary than encoding it into the output.
+    * The alternative will be to provide a `binary` type that can be used for this purpose and to have special `notify` calls for emitting them to the client.
+  * Network connections, outbound and inbound (e.g. `open_network_connection`, `listen`,
+    `unlisten` etc).
+My intent is for the network service layer to be implemented at the Rust level, in the server daemon, not in MOO code.

 ## LambdaMOO is 30+ years old, why remain compatible?